-8.95.
-The HMI should provide the capability to record, store, and display historical information where such displays will help operating personnel identify patterns and trends, understand the past or current state of the system, perform post incident analysis, or predict future progressions.
+8.945.
+The human machine interface HMI-should provide the capability to record, store, and display historical information where such displays will help operating personnel identify patterns and trends, understand the past or current state of the system, perform post incident analysis, or predict future progressions.